Best Master’s in School Counseling Programs in Tennessee

 Martin, TN - Public 4-Year - utm.edu

-The University of Tennessee at Martin's Master of Science in Education with a concentration in School Counseling prepares socially ethical professionals to support student development.
-This 100% online program offers comprehensive training in school counseling, with full degree and licensure options.
-Students can earn Tennessee school counselor licensure, gaining skills to address academic, career, and personal growth needs of students.
-The program is accredited by CAEP and CACREP, ensuring high-quality education that can lead to rewarding careers in educational support.
+The University of Tennessee-Martin's Master of Science in Education with a School Counseling concentration prepares socially ethical professionals through a 100% online format.
+This CACREP and CAEP-accredited program offers comprehensive training with both full 60-credit degree and 30-credit licensure options, leading to Tennessee school counselor certification.
+Students develop skills to address academic, career, and personal development needs in educational settings.
+The program features a favorable 12:1 student-to-faculty ratio and does not require entrance exams for admission.

 - 100% Online Coursework